-This course seeks to equip students with an understanding of the fundamental doctrines of historic Christianity common to the body of Christ around the world, enabling them to understand what Christians ought to affirm if they are to be called Christians and to work alongside fellow believers on the mission field, regardless of traditional and denominational differences that will inevitably be encountered in service to the Great Commission.
-The course centers around an expository exploration of the Apostle's Creed (along with other historic statements of classic Christianity) as "a way of summarizing the teaching of Scripture to enable followers of Jesus to 'fear the Lord your God' (Deuteronomy 10:12), to 'know the certainty of the things you have been taught' (Luke 1:4), to 'reach unity in the faith and in the knowledge of the Son of God' (Ephesians 4:13), and 'to contend for the faith that was once for all entrusted to God's holy people' (Jude 3)" (Michael F. Bird, What Christians Ought to Believe p.14).
+This course covers the main heads of doctrine found in systematic theology and seeks to equip students with an understanding of the fundamental doctrines of historic Christianity common to the body of Christ around the world, enabling them to understand what Christians ought to affirm if they are to be called Christians, and to work alongside fellow believers in various capacities, regardless of traditional and denominational differences that will inevitably be encountered in the working out of the Great Commission.
+The rational is to provide the student with "a way of summarizing the teaching of Scripture to enable followers of Jesus to 'fear the Lord your God' (Deuteronomy 10:12), to 'know the certainty of the things you have been taught' (Luke 1:4), to 'reach unity in the faith and in the knowledge of the Son of God' (Ephesians 4:13), and 'to contend for the faith that was once for all entrusted to God's holy people' (Jude 3)" (Michael F. Bird, What Christians Ought to Believe p.14).